leehaney254/tutors-appointment-frontend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank microverse and the whole team for the support they provided during project development
+We would like to thank microverse and the whole team for the support they provided during project development.
+I would also like to thank [Murat Korkmaz](https://www.behance.net/muratk) for the great designs.